Saisy: History

 There are two important monuments at Saisy le Bourg; the twelfth century Church and the Statue of the Madonna.

 In the year 2000 two signs were added to the RD 973 indicating "Église Romane du XII eme".
 The choir stalls, the bell tower and the apse are 12th century.
 The apse is built entirely out of local stone and vaults support the roof in roofing stones.

 The statue of the Madonna commands a view across the valley and was erected to commemorate the 50th anniversary of a miracle at Lourdes on 8 September 1884.
 Local school children traditionally visited the monument on The Feast of the Assumption of the Blessed Virgin Mary on 15 August but the last procession was in the 1960s.
 Latterly the statue also became a war memorial.

 Demographics

-Highlights
+Sights

 The twelfth century church opposite the town hall is classified by the l'Architecte de Batiments de France.
 This affords protection to the houses in le Bourg, with planning permission requiring their approval as well as the local maire.

-Horse-riding is available nearby and there are public swimming pools within a short distance.
-In the summer months camp sites at Épinac, Arnay le Duc and Nolay offer swimming in the lakes.

-There are many chateaux locally which are well worth a visit, especially the Chateau De La Rochepot which is perched on the hillside just off the D973 to Beaune.

-The Hospices de Beaune is one of the most famous places in Burgundy and its roof is the signature of the Dukes of Burgundy.

-There are a multitude of excursions, hikes and walks, in almost the whole of the commune.
-The Morvan National Park, the equivalent of a rich man's Lake District in the UK, was the base for the French Resistance in the Second World War and is a short drive away.
-You can also use the area as a base for skiing holidays to the Jura (1 hour away) or Chamonix (2 hours away).
+The Morvan National Park was the base for the French Resistance in the Second World War.

-Excellent vineyards of the Côte-d'Or and the Côte Chalonnaise are just nearby.
-There are 68 million bottles of wine produced from the appellation contrôlée areas of the Côte-d'Or département.
-Wine tasting is a popular pastime with degustation available at numerous caves in the area.
-If you're an oenophile you won't be disappointed.
-Wine tasting is a highlight of the area and the history of wine in this region is a rich one.
-The vineyards, many of which are near the D973, read like a who's who of both red and white wine: Pommard, Volnay, Gevrey-Chambertin, Nuits-Saint-Georges, Clos de Vougeot, Pernand-Vergelesses, Ladoix-Serrigny, Aloxe-Corton, Savigny-lès-Beaune, Chorey-lès-Beaune, Beaune, Corton-Charlemagne, Saint Romain, Monthélie, Auxey-Duresses, Meursault, Montrachet, Saint-Aubin, Puligny-Montrachet, Chassagne-Montrachet, Santenay, Bouzeron, Rully, Mercurey, Givry, Buxy, and Montagny.
+Local vineyards include: Pommard, Volnay, Gevrey-Chambertin, Nuits-Saint-Georges, Clos de Vougeot, Pernand-Vergelesses, Ladoix-Serrigny, Aloxe-Corton, Savigny-lès-Beaune, Chorey-lès-Beaune, Beaune, Corton-Charlemagne, Saint Romain, Monthélie, Auxey-Duresses, Meursault, Montrachet, Saint-Aubin, Puligny-Montrachet, Chassagne-Montrachet, Santenay, Bouzeron, Rully, Mercurey, Givry, Buxy, and Montagny.